Last Updated on June 14, 2023 by Louisa

 We know that not everyone has money to spend on lots of books, so the purpose of this challenge is not to read a lot of books, but to read more regularly.
 You can use books you have read before, or buy new books, or sign up to a Kindle Unlimited Subscription – the choice is yours!

 Once you have completed a task, simply tick it off the list.
 You should give yourself a reward for completing the 30 day challenge.
-You can print this picture, or download a free PDF!
+You can print this picture below.

 Recommendations for 30 Day Reading Challenge